cybrneon/head-md-future-of-drawing/process/2023-11-12/readme.md

     - Is there a smell or particular odor you have in mind?
 6. At the end of the countdown and the experience, the display shows the final drawing, and the user has the option to save it.
 7. The user should feel better.
 If not, the experience can be relaunched.
-8. The assistant says goodbye and turns off.
+8. The assistant says goodbye and turns OFF.

 ### Key Insights
 **Routine:** Setting up a routine in the morning or afternoon can be beneficial.
 Ex: Doing an exercise for 5min in the morning or before bed.